Improving seismic data quality and utilising the full potential of microseismic monitoring systems.

 The pre-trigger waveform recordings of all sites are used to calculate the root-mean-square and spectral characteristics of background noise on a per-component basis.
 This helps to identify potentially problematic sensors, or explain variations in system sensitivity.

-The spectral response of sites is evaluated by comparing the recorded and expected responses.
+The spectral response of sites is evaluated by comparing the recorded and expected P- and S-wave signals.
 This helps to identify damaged sensors or those experiencing strong resonances.
 Appropriate cut-offs can then be set so that these resonances do not corrupt estimates of seismic source parameters.

 Orientation and Polarity